-Morphotek, a subsidiary of Eisai Co, is constructing a new manufacturing plant for the production of biologics for early phase clinical trials.
-The new facility will be located in Welsh Road, Exton, Pennsylvania.
-It will be completed in 2011 with operations scheduled to begin in 2012.
-The $80m plant has been designed for LEED (Leadership in Energy and Environmental Design) certification by the US Green Building Council at the silver level or higher.
+Morphotek, a subsidiary of Eisai Co, opened a pilot manufacturing plant for the production of antibodies for early phase clinical trials of biologics in Welsh Road, Exton, Pennsylvania, US, in August 2012.
+The $80m plant is designed for LEED (Leadership in Energy and Environmental Design) certification by the US Green Building Council at the silver level or higher.

-The 60,000ft² facility will accommodate a biologics plant, a cGMP warehouse and loading dock area, and offices.
-The biologics plant will include ISO 5, 7 and 8 clean rooms for cell culture, purification and formulation.
+The 60,000ft² facility accommodates a biologics plant, a cGMP warehouse and loading dock area, and offices.
+The biologics plant includes ISO 5, 7 and 8 clean rooms for cell culture, purification and formulation.
 A fill finish suite has also been planned for the future.
-The facility will additionally house a cold storage area, quality control laboratories and mechanical and process equipment rooms.
-An interior equipment platform and an interstitial catwalk system will be installed within the facility.
+The facility additionally houses a cold storage area, quality control laboratories and mechanical and process equipment rooms.
+An interior equipment platform and an interstitial catwalk system are installed within the facility.

-A fully transparent glass corridor will provide a complete view of the clean rooms, manufacturing suites and the mechanical systems while in operation.
-The design will allow easy tour of the facility without dressing into clean-room gowns.
+A fully transparent glass corridor provides a complete view of the clean rooms, manufacturing suites and the mechanical systems while in operation.
+The design allows for easy touring of the facility without dressing into clean-room gowns.

-The facility has been designed to use 30% less water and 33% less energy than a conventional building of a similar kind.
-To minimise glare and heat gain, the building shell will be incorporated with exterior solar shading devices, roof overhangs and high performance reflective glass curtain walls.
-Light shelves will be installed to maximise the interior day light and minimise solar heat gain.
+The facility is designed to use 30% less water and 33% less energy than a conventional building of a similar kind.
+To minimise glare and heat gain, the building shell is incorporated with exterior solar shading devices, roof overhangs and high-performance reflective glass curtain walls.
+Light shelves are installed to maximise the interior daylight and minimise solar heat gain.

-Additional design features will include prefabricated and insulated metal wall panels, Pennsylvania bluestone accent and a white membrane roof that allows the building to reflect and convert 90% of the solar power into short wave radiation.
-To further minimise the usage of energy, an open floor interior design plan will be implemented together with energy saving devices including daylight and occupancy sensors on the lighting.
-The facility will be furnished with Greenguard indoor air quality certified systems furniture to minimise emissions.
+Additional design features include prefabricated and insulated metal wall panels, Pennsylvania bluestone accent and a white membrane roof that allows the building to reflect and convert 90% of the solar power into short wave radiation.
+To further minimise the usage of energy, an open floor interior design plan is implemented together with energy-saving devices, including daylight and occupancy sensors on the lighting.
+The facility is furnished with Greenguard indoor air quality-certified systems furniture to minimise emissions.

-Construction of the facility has involved the demolition of three buildings.
-Recycled and renewable building materials, including the remains from the demolished buildings, are being used for the construction.
+Construction of the facility involved the demolition of three buildings.
+Recycled and renewable building materials, including the remains from the demolished buildings, were used for the construction.

-Other sustainable features of the design include on-site energy generation and an aggressive construction waste management plan that allows divert over 75% of construction waste from landfills.
+Other sustainable features of the design include on-site energy generation and an aggressive construction waste management plan that allows diversion of more than 75% of construction waste from landfills.